 Dingle is a colorful little village that serves as the perfect base for exploring the nearby Slea Head Drive.
 Once you arrive, you’ll find plenty of restaurants, cafes, and shops to keep you occupied.

-For instance, we highly recommend grabbing a coffee at Bean in Dingle before you hit the road.
-Plus, you can find one of our favorite souvenir shops in Ireland here: Dingle Candle.
-When you’re ready to begin the Slea Head Drive, simply head west on the R559.
+Before hitting the road, I suggest grabbing a coffee at Bean in Dingle and checking out one of our favorite souvenir shops, Dingle Candle.
+When you’re ready to begin, simply head west on Slea Head Drive R559.

-Since Slea Head Drive is one of the best Irish road trips, the road can get congested.
+Since Slea Head Drive is so popular, the road can get congested.
 Especially if you’re visiting during the high season, you may want to start your drive earlier in the day.
 In this case, you can always save the town of Dingle for the end of the day.

 Whatever you decide to do, you have to try Murphy’s Ice Cream at some point on your trip!
-If you’re having trouble choosing a flavor, we suggest the Irish Brown Bread.
+If you’re having trouble choosing a flavor, I suggest the Irish Brown Bread.

 Ventry Beach